 Although those sales include lots of portable air cleaners (the kind you can order online), they’re far less effective than a good, whole-house filtration system.
 That means a new custom home is a real opportunity to create a genuinely healthy indoor environment.

-The filtration technology available for today’s custom homes goes way beyond the old paper furnace filter.
+The filtration technology available for today’s luxury custom homes goes way beyond the old paper furnace filter.
 A lot of homeowners ask their custom home builder about HEPA (high-efficiency particulate) filtration, because they’ve heard that HEPA filters do a great job cleaning the air.
 They do, but they are rare in-home systems because their thickness and density reduce airflow.

 Fortunately, other high-efficiency filters work just as well, with MERV (minimum efficiency reporting value) ratings of 7–13.
 While that’s less than the MERV 13–16 filters used in hospital and general surgery settings, it’s still impressive: the U.S. Environmental Protection Agency says that these filters are “likely to be nearly as effective as true HEPA filters.”
 And they don’t restrict system airflow.